docnetwork/gbooks-challenge/README.md

 - Once finished, email your [patch](https://robots.thoughtbot.com/send-a-patch-to-someone-using-git-format-patch) to jobs+dev@docnetwork.org and we will review your submission. **(Do _Not_ Open A Pull Request)**

 ## Notes
-- **This is a design-oriented challenege.** While your project must be fully functional according to the specs below, we will be paying special attention to your design decisions.
+- **This is a design-oriented challenge.** While your project must be fully functional according to the specs below, we will be paying special attention to your design decisions.
 Prioritize user experience and show us your style!
 - While not necessary, you may use Vue, AngularJS, or React (in that order of preference) to complete this project if you are more comfortable using a framework.
 - You are encouraged (but not required) to use ES6+ JavaScript.
 We will be testing your submission with Chrome latest, but we have also included Babel as a dependency of this package.
 You may transpile and minify `main.js` by running `npm run build`.
 If you choose to do this, please adjust `index.html` accordingly.
 - All code must be your own.
 Do not plagarize, copy, or steal code.